pbinkley/ZotScan/README.md

 ZoteroScan
 ==========

-Google App Script to take emailed attachments and generate RIS file suitable for import into Zotero
+Google Apps Script to take emailed attachments and generate RIS file suitable for import into Zotero

-This is script is to be deployed as a webapp on the Google App Platform.
+This is script is to be deployed as a webapp with [Google Apps Script](https://developers.google.com/apps-script/).

 Use case: I'm working through a print journal, copying lots of short articles and ads with my phone (I use TurboScan).
 I want to import them into Zotero.